abseil/abseil.github.io/docs/cpp/guides/random.md

 The Abseil Random library provides several advantages over `<random>`:

-* Improved algorithms<br/>
+* **Improved algorithms**<br/>
   The Abseil Random library provides improved pseudorandom algorithms, and allows us to adopt new algorithms as they become available.
-Random value generation is an area of active research, and today's algorithms initialize more quickly, generate values faster, and produce sequences that are statistically more difficult to guess.<br><br>
+Random value generation is an area of active research, and today's algorithms initialize more quickly, generate values faster, and produce sequences that are statistically more difficult to guess.

-* Easy construction of well-seeded generators<br/>
+* **Easy construction of well-seeded generators**<br/>
   Abseil's bit generators require no constructor arguments to be seeded properly.
 Providing the initial state for a random value generator (ie.
-    _"seeding"_) is a nontrivial task which often requires knowledge of the underlying bit-generation algorithm.<br><br>
+  _"seeding"_) is a nontrivial task which often requires knowledge of the underlying bit-generation algorithm.

-* Concise sampling syntax<br/>
+* **Concise sampling syntax**<br/>
-    Abseil's Random library provides a more concise syntax than `<random>` by representing distributions as functions rather than objects, while still decoupling bit generation from distribution sampling.<br><br>
+  Abseil's Random library provides a more concise syntax than `<random>` by representing distributions as functions rather than objects, while still decoupling bit generation from distribution sampling.

 To get started, add the following `#include`, and analogous dependency within your build file.